Community Fibre Broadband Review (Updated June 2026)

 The Full List of Extras

-They still do not have the giant ecosystem of Virgin or Sky, but there are a few genuinely useful extras worth noting.
+They still do not have the giant TV and add-on ecosystem of Virgin or Sky, but there are a few genuinely useful extras worth noting.

 -

-Netgem TV: The TV add-on is built around a 4K Netgem box with 240+ live channels, 30+ apps and a sizeable on-demand library.
+Netgem TV: The TV add-on is built around a 4K WiFi-enabled Netgem box with 230+ live channels, 40+ apps and more than 250,000 hours of content.
 It is more than just a token extra, even if it is not a full Sky replacement.

 -